atanasovMartin/exercise-repo/README.md

-Repository made for exercise and testing This project will contain...exercise-repo
+Repository made for exercise changes!!!